 I often have challengers ask me what type of athletic shoes to buy.
+I haven’t have had this problem when I wanted to put forth my choice ofsliders for men or women.
 I like my Nike Free shoes for home workouts, but I need something that provides more cushion and stability for running.
 Several years ago my brother suggested the Mizuno brand as a good running shoe.
 He’s a two-time Ironman finisher and personal trainer, so who am I to argue?
 Plus, he wears them himself.
 While I like this brand, it may not be right for you.
 It’s important to know what to look for when in a shoe as well as when to replace them, and that’s when sites like shoeadviser.com can really help people find the right shoes for them.

 When to Replace Running Shoes

 For me, it’s hard to know when to replace my shoes.
 I take pretty good care of them, run inside on the treadmill most of the time, so they don’t show signs of wear that most outdoor trail runners see.
 However, I know I should still be replacing them after logging lots of miles.
 After extended use, running shoes will wear out and fail to provide you with the shock absorption and stability you need to protect your legs, knees and joints.
 The general guideline is every 400-500 miles.
 I figure I average about 10-15 miles a week, so I should be replacing them a lot more often than I do.